codeRSH/100-days-of-code/log.md

 **Thoughts**: I know tutorials don't count here, but still I want to learn git so be it.
 And it's a short tutorial so hopefully we will be done in a week.
 And regarding the statistics, I resolve even more to study at least 2 hours.
 Let's go!

 **Link(s) to work**: Git Tutorial here: [Learn Git](https://github.com/codeRSH/learngit)

+### Day 2: 28 April 2020

+**Today's Progress**: I studied about Probability (Conditional probability, Venn Diagram, Probability Distribution etc.).
+I also practiced numericals on paper and on Excel.
+Spent total 10 Pomodoros on Studay today.
+Spent additional 1 Pomodoro on Learning Git.
+Hopefully will complete that by this weekend.
+Already have next 'side project learning' ready.

+**Thoughts**: The part of updating the notes along with studying did slow me down.
+I am not sure if that's the correct approach to learn.
+May be will change tactics in coming days if required.
+Feeling tired after studying for 10 Pomodors.
+Hopefully will get used to long hours of continous focus.

+**Link(s) to work**: Stats updates posted here [Data Science](https://github.com/codeRSH/Data-Science )

+### Day 3: 29 April 2020

+**Today's Progress**:

+**Thoughts**:

+**Link(s) to work**: Stats updates posted here [Data Science](https://github.com/codeRSH/Data-Science )